Status: Proposed

 Trail Difficulty: Challenging

-As part of a National Park Service concept plan for Shepherd Parkway, Ward 8 Woods has proposed construction of a natural-surface foot path to open the ward’s largest wooded area to recreation for the first time.
-The Shepherd Parkway Trail would extend 3.6 miles along the ridgeline that gives the communities of Congress Heights and Bellevue their names, with nearly continuous westward views across the city.
+Ward 8 Woods first proposed this trail in 2018 during the drafting of the National Park Service concept plan for Shepherd Parkway and we continue to advocate for it.
+The Shepherd Parkway Trail, a natural-surface foot path, would for the first time open the ward’s largest wooded area to recreation.
+It would extend 3.6 miles along the ridgeline that gives the adjacent communities of Congress Heights and Bellevue their names, with nearly continuous westward views across the city.

-Starting at LeBaum Street in the north, it would cross Malcolm X Avenue, South Capitol Street, Chesapeake Street, and Blue Plains Drive before terminating at the Bald Eagle Recreation Center on Joliet Street SW.
+Starting at LeBaum Street in the north, the trail would cross Malcolm X Avenue, South Capitol Street, Chesapeake Street, and Blue Plains Drive before terminating at the Bald Eagle Recreation Center on Joliet Street SW.

-Along the way are nearly 200 acres of mature forest, the Civil War earthworks Forts Carroll and Grebel, a bald eagle nest, and a dozen small streams.
+Along the way are nearly 200 acres of mature forest, a Civil War earthworks, Forts Carroll and Grebel, a bald eagle nest, and a dozen small streams.
 Rugged topography and significant elevation change will make for a fitness challenge.

 Well marked trailheads will provide access to and from adjoining residential and commercial areas and the newly constructed bike trail at the bottom of the hill.